F1 Circuit Contracts: How Long Will Each Grand Prix Stay on the calendar?

 2028: Marina Bay Street Circuit, Singapore

 The Singapore Grand Prix secured its long-term future in January 2022, signing a new deal to remain on the calendar until at least 2028.
 That was the first time organisers of F1’s original night race had signed a new contract extension since 2017.
-The Marina Bay event makes its return to the F1 calendar after a three-year absence in October 2022.
+The Marina Bay event made its return to the F1 calendar after a three-year absence in October 2022.
+Circuit changes due to nearby construction work followed in 2023 but the event continues to be a sell-out event each season.

 2029: Suzuka, Japan